rterakedis/rterakedis.github.io/_posts/2020-02-04-macOS-Catalina-Kerberos-SSO-Over-VPN.md

 | Extension Detects local PW different from AD | No! | Yes! |
 | User Change AD Password via Extension over VPN | No! | No! |

+I was able to confirm that a kerberos ticket is obtained using `klist` in Terminal.
+I could also confirm that I could authenticate to the Kerberos-enabled IIS website without having to provide a username/password in the browser.
+Kerberos functionality appeared to be working, just not any other functionality.

+## Looking Forward
 I used Apple's Feedback Assistant app to provide feedback to Apple and provided them with an environment to reproduce the issue.
 I'm hopeful that they can find a fix or provide some guidance to enabling the entirety of the Kerberos SSO Extension's functionality over a VPN.

+| Please reach out if you've done testing as well - I'd love to hear your experience!

 More to come...